JummaiMali/Ocean-Carbon-Sequestration---Blue-Carbon/README.md

 4. **Marketplace Trading**: Project owners can sell credits to buyers
 5. **Credit Retirement**: Users can retire credits to achieve carbon neutrality and demonstrate environmental commitment
 6. **Credit Staking**: Users can stake credits to earn additional rewards, fostering sustained engagement in carbon offset initiatives
+7. **Batch Transfers**: Organizations can efficiently distribute credits to multiple stakeholders in one go, streamlining reward programs and partnerships